Legendary San Diego Landmark In step with today

 A prominent 68-foot tall watch tower marked the entrance to the concrete and plaster complex which featured a ½-acre open-air, landscaped courtyard.
 The fortress-like design reflected a range of architectural styles including Spanish Colonial Revival, Pueblo Deco, Mediterranean, and Mission Revival.

 By the mid-1950s the department had outgrown the facility and the building underwent several modifications to enlarge its capacity, but which also degraded its appearance.
 In 1998, after years of threats to demolish the building, the San Diego Police Historical Association succeeded in getting the HQ added to the National Register of Historic Places and the California Register of Historical Resources.
 The listing made the Old Police Headquarters the twenty-fifth police facility in the US, and only the second in California, to be nationally designated.

 In May 2008, Terramar Retail Centers negotiated a 40-year lease with the Port of San Diego to rehabilitate the Old Police Headquarters into a vibrant shopping, dining, and entertainment destination.
-The project was completed in 2013 and was rechristened The Headquarters at Seaport.
+The project was completed in 2013 and was rechristened The Headquarters.

 San Diego Police Department established under Chief of Police Joseph Coyne

 Charles Quayle, Edward Quayle and Alberto Treganza design the SDPD headquarters

 SDPD officers get first formal training